zepto-lang/argparse/README.md

 ```

 It uses the module's most important entry-point, `handle-args`.
-The function takes the program's name plus a list of hashmaps
+The function takes the program's description plus a list of hashmaps
 representing the arguments (with "name", "type" and, optionally,
 "usage") and returns a hashmap containing the arguments
 and their respective values. "short" is a special for boolean flags